Becoming a Dental Assistant in Washington

 - Clover Park Technical College, Lakewood

-- Penn Foster also offers a comprehensive online program on dental assisting.
+- Penn Foster also offers online training programs on dental assisting where self-paced online lectures can be achieved.

 License and Certification

-Combining professional certification with formal education will boost your chances of employment and increase your credibility as a dental assistant.
+Combining professional certification with a formal dental assistant program will boost your chances of employment and increase your credibility as a dental assistant.

 Here are a few certifications you should pursue

-- Certified dental assistant (CDA): To take the exam for this certification, you must graduate from a COAD accredited dental assisting program.
+To take the exam for this certification, you must graduate from a CODA-accredited dental assisting program.
 Or complete at least 3,500 hours of approved work experience.

-- Certified preventive Functions Dental Assistant (CPFDA): For this certification, you must either graduate from a COAD accredited dental assisting program or have a current CDA certification and verification of competency in each of the four CFDA functions.
+For this certification, you must either graduate from a CODA-accredited dental assisting program or have a current CDA certification and verification of competency in each of the four CFDA functions.

 According to the Bureau of Labor Statistics, dental assistants in Washington earn more compared to national standards.